tofflemire/saphires/README.md

 Installation:
 pip install saphires

-This python package includes some common tools for the ananlysis of high resolution spectroscopy that don't typically have esaily accessible python versions.
+This python package includes some common tools for the analysis of high resolution spectra that don't typically have easily accessible python versions.

 It currently includes:

 - TODCOR (Two-Dimensional Cross Correlation)

+- Spectral-Line Broadening Functions

 It will soon include the following tools:

 - Fourier Cross Correlation

-- Spectral Line Broadening Functions

-This code is actively being developed with the help of Danny Krolikowski and Natalie Gosnell.
+This code is actively being developed with the help of Danny Krolikowski, Natalie Gosnell, and Emily Leiner.